bitterjug/elm-wpc/readme.markdown

-- [ ] Check how we handle an invalid slug in url

 - [x] The variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving